Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Network Extension Mode.
 Lets VPN hardware clients present a single, routable network to the remote private network over the VPN tunnel.

 Network Basic Input/Output System.
 A Microsoft protocol that supports Windows hostname registration, session management, and data transfer.
-The ASA supports NetBIOS by performing NAT of the packets for NBNS UDP port 137 and NBDS UDP port 138.
+The adaptive security appliance supports NetBIOS by performing NAT of the packets for NBNS UDP port 137 and NBDS UDP port 138.

-In the context of ASA configuration, a network is a group of computing devices that share part of an IP address space and not a single host.
+In the context of adaptive security appliance configuration, a network is a group of computing devices that share part of an IP address space and not a single host.
 A network consists of multiple nodes or hosts.
 See also host, Internet, intranet, IP, LAN, and node.

 network management system.
 System responsible for managing at least part of a network.
 An NMS is generally a reasonably powerful and well-equipped computer, such as an engineering workstation.
 NMSs communicate with agents to help keep track of network statistics and resources.